-Brussels, on the other hand, just kind of shoves you into a new neighborhood without asking.
-We’d be walking on a cobbled side street, people watching and trying to decide on which cafe to nestle down in for a bit, then all of a sudden and without warning, we were surrounded by enormous movie theaters and office buildings and stores that looked like their entire inventory hadn’t been updated since 1995.
-There was a definite appeal to certain pockets of the city, but seeing as we exhausted them on day one, we were left with an even weirder day two.
+Brussels, on the other hand, practically shoves you into a new neighborhood without asking.
+We’d be walking on a cobbled side street, people watching and trying to decide which cafe looked most charming, when all of a sudden: BAM.
+We were surrounded by enormous movie theaters and office buildings and stores that looked like their entire inventory hadn’t been updated since 1995.
+There was an appeal to pockets of the city, but we exhausted them on day one.
+By day two, we were left with the weird stuff.

-Day 1 – TUESDAY AFTERNOON
+Day 1 – TUESDAY

 Day 2 – WEDNESDAY

-On our way, we stumbled upon an amazing antiques gallery, Galerie des Minimes, which isn’t usually our thing as a couple, but even hubs loved this.
+After breakfast at the hotel, we walked toward the palace to explore a new-to-us part of the city.
+On our way, we stumbled upon an amazing antiques gallery, Galerie des Minimes.
+We’re not usually ones for antiques, but something about this shop was absurdly fun.
 From there, we made our way to the capital building, which was complete with very strange views of a very strange part of the city… and things pretty much just got nuttier from here.

-Our blind wandering led us to The Mercedes House, Wittamer chocolates (YES.
+Our aimless wandering led us to The Mercedes House, Wittamer chocolates (YES.
 GO.
-YUM), the Royal Palace of Brussels and its surrounding park (which looked much larger on a map), and finally…

-Afternoon – The Museum of Musical Instruments.
+YUM), the Royal Palace of Brussels and its surrounding park (which looked much larger on a map), and finally: The Museum of Musical Instruments.
 AKA THE WEIRDEST MUSEUM OF OUR LIVES.
 After a quick beer stop at the restaurant on the top floor of the hotel, we re-evaluated our life choices.
 It was time to make a decision on where the rest of our day would take us, and we went with (drumroll, please)….:

 Up next: Brussels Hits & Misses!